Resorts

 Lorem ipsum dolor sit amet, consectetur adipiscing elit ut suspendisse convallis enim tincidunt nunc condimentum facilisi accumsan tempor donec dolor malesuada vestibulum in sed sed morbi accumsan tristique turpis vivamus non velit euismod.

 As you’re learning more about skiing, once you get on the hill, the next thing to learn is how to choose the right trail for your skill level and preferences.
-Ski maps and signs have colorful symbols, such as green circles, blue squares, black diamonds, and more.
+Ski maps and signs have colorful symbols, such as green circles, blue squares, black diamonds, and more, to show ski trail ratings at a glance.
 But what do they actually mean?
-And how do they compare across different ski resorts in North America?
+And how do ski run ratings compare across national ski areas in North America?

 A quick aside about angles and gradients

-Before we explain the trail rating system, we need to briefly introduce two ways of measuring the steepness of a slope: angle and gradient.
+Before we explain the trail rating system, we need to briefly introduce two ways to measure a slope's steepness: angle and gradient.
 The angle is the measure of how far a slope tilts from the horizontal, expressed in degrees.
 For example, a flat surface has an angle of 0 degrees, while a cliff has an angle of 90 degrees.
-Most skiing occurs on slopes from 2-25° for regular runs, and up to ~4 on expert trails.
+Most skiing occurs on slopes from 2-25° for regular runs, and up to ~45° on expert trails.
 On the other hand, gradient is the measure of how much the slope rises or falls over a given distance, expressed as a percentage or a ratio.
 For example, a slope that rises 10 meters for every 100 meters of horizontal distance has a gradient of 10% or 1:10.
 Both angle and gradient are useful for describing the difficulty of a ski trail, but they are not equivalent.
-For example, a slope with an angle of 45 degrees has a gradient of 100%, while a slope with an angle of 60 degrees has a gradient of 173%.
+For example, a slope at 45 degrees has a gradient of 100%, while one at 60 degrees has a gradient of 173%.
 Therefore, it is important to understand both measures when comparing ski trails.

 If we rated that small section on its own, it would be a blue square, or an intermediate trail.
 The resort gets to decide whether it is rated based on the average or maximum, among other factors (e.g., grooming, trail width, other trails it accesses, etc.), so there is a legitimate argument either way.
 This is just another reason it can be tough to compare similarly rated runs not only between resorts, but within them as well.